Parent Gym is a series of six sessions proven to increase parents’ skills and confidence and so improve the behaviour and wellbeing of their children.

 Family stressors have been identified as creating pathways to disrupted family management practices putting children at risk for developing antisocial behaviour, including unemployment, family violence, marital conflict and divorce (Patterson, 1998).

-Parent Gym is a course of six two-hour workshops with ‘missions’ to complete in between each one.
-Each course has up to 20 parents and one Parent Gym coach.
+Parent Gym is a programme made up of six two-hour sessions, with ‘missions’ to complete between sessions.
+Each programme has up to twenty parents and one Parent Gym coach.
+Hover over each week for an outline of what we cover and why.

 Parent Gym is a philanthropic programme that is funded entirely by Mind Gym.
 Its growth and continued success is made possible by the generous contribution of many others.